discos/doc/user/medicina/Appendix_D.rst

-Along with their J2000 Equatorial coordinates, the catalogue records usually contain further information such as apparent size, proper motion, radial velocity, coefficients of the *Ott et al.* polynomials describing the spectra, etc… ESCS uses these parameters to make computations during certain operations (e.g. when calibration tools are used – under development, they will be described in future releases of this manual).
+Along with their J2000 Equatorial coordinates, the catalogue records usually contain further information such as apparent size, proper motion, radial velocity, coefficients of the *Ott et al.* polynomials describing the spectra, etc… DISCOS uses these parameters to make computations during certain operations (e.g. when calibration tools are used – under development, they will be described in future releases of this manual).